microsoft/trident/docs/Reference/Host-Configuration/storage-rules.md

 ## Reference Sharing

-Mostg referrers claim exlusive access over their references.
+Most referrers claim exlusive access over their references.
 This table contains the rules for sharing references in the storage configuration.

 | Referrer type          | Valid sharing peers |